“A concert hall is like a shrine that people turn to for something that they can’t get anywhere else.”

 - Foiled Expectations.
 Eminent, highly original compositions that puzzled the patrons who commissioned them; e.g., the opus 59 ‘Rasumovsky’ quartets by Beethoven.
 (Possible relevance: How are we shaped by the expectations of others and how can we transcend expectations?)

 - Great Rejections.
-Masterpieces that initially were snubbed; e.g., many compositions by Schubert.
+Masterpieces that initially were snubbed; e.g., many compositions by women, minorities, and even widely recognized composers such as Schubert.
 (Why do we sometimes fail to spot genius?)